 Australian Debt Solvers has helped countless Melbourne businesses through the liquidation process.
 From sole traders and small family businesses through to large multinationals, professional advice and expert guidance are the key to a successful outcome.
 Our friendly and professional consultation service will help you to maintain clarity and forge ahead during difficult financial times.

 From property and construction to hospitality and tourism, we have experience dealing with a wide range of voluntary and involuntary liquidation cases.
-If you're struggling to manage your assets, pay your creditors and shareholders, and manage your financial responsibilities, we're here to help.
+If you are struggling to manage your assets, pay outstading debts, or manage your financial responsibilities, we're here to help.

-Depending on the size and structure of your business, liquidation can involve multiple parties and complex financial challenges.
-In order to deal with liquidation effectively, it's important to have financial expertise, industry experience, and working knowledge of the Australian Securities and Investments Commission (ASIC) regulations.
-Knowledge is the key, with our team familiar with industry standards, legal frameworks, and operational guidelines.
+The size and structure of your business can create complex financial challenges with respect to liquidation.
+To deal with liquidation effectively, it's important to have financial expertise, industry experience, and comprehensive knowledge of the Australian Securities and Investments Commission (ASIC) regulations.
+Our team have a thorough understanding of industry standards, legal frameworks, and operational guidelines.

 When businesses become unprofitable and are unable to service their debt, the business could be ordered to go into liquidation or administration or be voluntarily liquidated.
 As the company is wound up, employees are one of the first parties to be affected and, in addition to losing their job, they’ll be most concerned about getting paid for work they’ve already done.Read more